-&lt;sup>16 ISO 14155 Clinical investigation of medical devices for human subjects: Good clinical practice
+15 ISO 14155 Clinical investigation of medical devices for human subjects: Good clinical practice

-&lt;sup>17 World Medical Association - Declaration of Helsinki - Ethical principles for medical research involving human subjects
+16 World Medical Association - Declaration of Helsinki - Ethical principles for medical research involving human subjects

-- Subgroup analyses of relevant parameters included in the design envelope to address residual risks and aspects of clinical performance not completely resolved by clinical evidence from comparable devices - Subgroup analysis of worst-case design scenario(s) - 747 If a comparable medical device (mass-produced or patient-matched) exists for the same intended - use, the clinical investigation should consider including the comparable device as a positive - control.
-If the clinical condition is deemed to be sufficiently rare to warrant a single-arm clinical - investigation, data should be collected in a way that allows for objective comparison with the - standard of care.
-If no treatment exists for the clinical condition, clinical investigation data - should be collected in a way that allows for comparison with the natural clinical course of the - 753 condition and objective assessment of benefit-risk profile for the device. - 754 In order to provide sufficient and ongoing evidence of safety and clinical benefit of devices - produced within a specified design envelope, RA having jurisdiction may require manufacturers - to submit a post-market surveillance (PMS) plan as part of the technical documentation.
-A PMS - 757 plan for a patient-matched medical device should include adequate details on post-market - 758 clinical follow-up (PMCF) activities to collect, categorize, and analyze the data to periodically - review and update information on the safety, performance and/or effectiveness of such devices - throughout their lifecycle.
-18 Data from PMCF activities should be collected in a way that allows - for subgroup analyses of parameters included in the specified design envelope and patient - characteristics, such that an objective assessment of claims made by the manufacturer on the - safety, performance and/or effectiveness of the devices can be conducted.
+In order to provide sufficient and ongoing evidence of safety and clinical benefit of devices produced within a specified design envelope, RA having jurisdiction may require manufacturers to submit a postmarket surveillance (PMS) plan as part of the technical documentation.
+A PMS plan for a patientmatched medical device should include adequate details on post-market clinical follow-up (PMCF) activities to collect, categorize, and analyze the data to periodically review and update information on the safety, performance and/or effectiveness of such devices throughout their lifecycle.17 Data from PMCF activities should be collected in a way that allows for subgroup analyses of parameters included in the specified design envelope and patient characteristics, such that an objective assessment of claims made by the manufacturer on the safety, performance and/or effectiveness of the devices can be conducted.

-5.8 Labelling requirements
+5.8.
+Labelling requirements

-- In addition to the relevant provisions of the IMDRF N52 document Principles of Labelling for - 766 Medical Devices and IVD Medical Devices, there may be further labelling considerations for - 767 patient-matched medical devices.
-19 - Unique device identification (UDI) labels may be required by the RA having jurisdiction. - 769 IMDRF N58 document Personalized Medical Devices Regulatory Pathways recommends that - the manufacturer provide the patient-matching information to the named patient for whom the - device has been manufactured.
-The manufacturer should also provide an expiration date and - clinically acceptable tolerances for critical geometrical features for the device in the labelling - information.
+In addition to the relevant provisions of the IMDRF N52 document Principles of Labelling for Medical Devices and IVD Medical Devices, there may be further labelling considerations for patient-matched medical devices.18

+Unique device identification (UDI) labels may be required by the RA having jurisdiction.19

+IMDRF N58 document Personalized Medical Devices - Regulatory Pathways recommends that the manufacturer provide the patient-matching information to the named patient for whom the device has been manufactured.20 The manufacturer should also provide an expiration date and clinically acceptable tolerances for critical geometrical features for the device in the labelling information.

-- In the product labelling, the manufacturer should also include a precautionary statement to the - effect that before the first use of the device in/on its intended recipient, relevant aspects of the
+In the product labelling, the manufacturer should also include a precautionary statement to the effect that before the first use of the device in/on its intended recipient, relevant aspects of the patient's anatomy should be assessed for potential changes since imaging (or capturing patient's anatomical features) to ensure the compatibility of the device with the anatomy.